Sorry, you need to enable JavaScript to visit this website.

 • cause death and serious injury on the roads

-All police officers and some police staff are investigators and have a responsibility to investigate crimes according to the level of learning and development they have received.
+All police officers and some police staff are investigators and have a responsibility to investigate crimes according to their level of development.

-The professionalising investigation programme (PIP) defines four levels of investigator according to the seriousness of the criminality and provides an integrated learning and development programme for each role within the four levels.
+The professionalising investigation programme (PIP) defines four levels of investigator, according to the seriousness of the criminality.
+It provides a learning and development programme for each role within the four levels.

 • victim and witness care and support